Skip to content

 Some files and directories are worth mentioning – namely:

 • the entrypoint.sh script wraps the given command, adding a necessary Python environment.
 It is used on every run/execution of the worker image.
-For example, we can run an n6 collector script in two ways:
+For example, we can run a n6 collector script in two ways:

 • the logs directory contains log files created by n6 components.
 Every collector, parser or other n6 component will write its logs here.